Baginton

 Baginton is a village and civil parish in the Warwick district of Warwickshire, England, and has a common border with the City of Coventry / West Midlands county.
-With a population of 801 (2001 Census), Baginton village is 4 mi south of central Coventry, 4.5 mi northeast of Kenilworth (its post town) and 7 mi north of Leamington Spa.
+With a population of 741 (2021 Census), Baginton village is 4 mi south of central Coventry, 4.5 mi northeast of Kenilworth (its post town) and 7 mi north of Leamington Spa.
 The population had reduced slightly to 755 at the 2011 Census.
 The Lucy Price playing field is situated centrally in the village.

 Geography and administration

 Coventry Airport (built 1936), the Lunt Roman Fort and the ancient "Baginton oak" tree are within the village, whilst the Midland Air Museum is just outside Baginton.
 The road from Baginton to southern Coventry (the city's Finham district) passes over the River Sowe near an old mill, which now is inhabited by a restaurant and hotel called The Old Mill.
 Baginton is often misspelt / mispronounced as 'Bagington'.
+However, Baginton is not quite contiguous with Coventry.

 History

-The Domesday Book of 1086 records that in the 11th century, Baginton consisted of 15 households and a mill.
+Baginton was populated since at least the Iron Age, and the Domesday Book of 1086 records that in the 11th century, Baginton consisted of 15 households and a mill.
+Baginton Castle was built around 1397 on the site of a house built during the 6th century, and 15th-16th century earthworks from the former village also survive.